mwanakijiji/my_website3/content/research/index.md

 \[[**ADS Publications**](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0003-3819-0076&sort=date+desc)\]

-I am a postdoc at the University of Sydney, where I am PI of the [GLINT](https://academic.oup.com/mnras/article/491/3/4180/5638873) nulling interferometer instrument on the Subaru Telescope.
+I am a postdoc at the University of Sydney, where I work on the [GLINT](https://academic.oup.com/mnras/article/491/3/4180/5638873) nulling interferometer instrument on the Subaru Telescope.
 GLINT uses integrated photonics technology to miniaturize what used to only be done with bulk optics, and our Australia-based GLINT gang is pushing the technology to ever greater